Saint Charles Borromeo – Readings

 Paul emphasises that every person in the community is a member of a single body.
 Each one has his own special role to play in the overall well-being of the community.
 No member can live just for itself.
 Each member exists for the good of all the others.
 It is a relationship of love and service, irrespective of what role is allotted to us:

-We, who are many, are one body in Christ, and individually we are members one of another.
+…we, who are many, are one body in Christ, and individually we are members one of another.

 As archbishop of Milan, Charles worked hard to change existing practices.
 His was not a position of privilege giving him access to wealth and luxury.
 On the contrary, his responsibility was to be totally at the service of his flock.
 He first of all adopted a materially simply lifestyle, giving away much of his wealth to the needy.
 In times of hunger and disease, he was down there personally giving a helping hand to those who were suffering.
+His behaviour is just as relevant today as it was then and it should speak loudly to all persons in positions of power and authority.

 Comments Off on Saint Charles Borromeo – Readings